 1.15.
 Framebuffer support¶

-supports BMP and PNG graphics using the splash (display a BMP or PNG splash image) command. barebox
+barebox supports BMP and PNG graphics using the splash - display a BMP or PNG splash image command.
+Since barebox

 has nothing useful to show on the framebuffer it doesn’t enable it during startup.